SuneGadegaard/DinnerWithFriends/README.md

 "shuffle_kids" : boolean spcifying whether the lists of boys and girls should be shuffled before building the model
 ```

+The code uses [orTools](https://developers.google.com/optimization) for modelling and solving the problem.
+A guide for installing orTools is provided [here](https://developers.google.com/optimization/install).

 ## Mathematical model

 Here, a mathematical description of the model is given.
 First we define sets and parameters, next the variables, the objective funciton, and finally we provide the consrtaints.
 This section is concluded with a full description of the model.